vectordotdev/timber-io/_posts/2017-04-01-youre-better-than-activesupport-taggedlogging.md

 3. **Your logs are consistent and reliable.** The data is structured, easy to parse, and the order does not matter.
 Adding more data will not affect downstream consumers (alerts, graphs, etc).
 4. **your logs are much easier to search.** You have real structured data to search on.
-5. **Parsing ia dead simple.** Logfmt is an open standard, there are parsers for virtually every language.
+5. **Parsing is dead simple.** Logfmt is an open standard, there are parsers for virtually every language.